leap-stc/leap-stc.github.io/book/guides/data_guide.md

 Unless a given cloud bucket allows anonymous access or is preauthenticated within your environment (like it is the case for some of the [LEAP-Pangeo owned buckets](reference.infrastructure.buckets)) you will need to authenticate with a key/secret pair.

-:::\{admonition} Always Handle credentials with care!
+:::{admonition} Always Handle credentials with care!
 :class: warning
 Always handle secrets with care.
 Do not store them in plain text that is visible to others (e.g. in a notebook cell that is pushed to a public github repository).
 See [](guide.code.secrets) for more instructions on how to keep secrets safe.
 :::